rocheseb/lft_app/README.md

 	Frank Hase, Thomas Blumenstock, and Clare Paton-Walsh, Analysis of the Instrumental Line Shape of High-Resolution Fourier Transform IR Spectrometers with Gas Cell Measurements and New Retrieval Software, Applied Optics, Vol. 38, Issue 15, pp. 3417-3422 (1999)

-This app can be used to run linefit 14.5 and display its outputs.
+This app can be used to run linefit 14.7 and display its outputs.

-This app requires python 2.7.x (not tested with python 3.x) with bokeh installed.
+This app works with python 3.x and with bokeh > 1.1.0 installed.

 	Bokeh: https://bokeh.pydata.org/en/latest/docs/installation.html

 ### Python ###

-I suggest downloading python from https://www.anaconda.com/download/ Choose your operating system and get Python2.7
+I suggest downloading python from https://www.anaconda.com/download/ Choose your operating system and get Python3.7

 To install bokeh use the command (with windows you need to run the terminal as administator):